 - Boil water on the stove to make coffee or soup instead of using an electric coffee pot or the microwave.

 - Stay out late and enjoy the fire.
 Don’t watch TV, drain your phone battery playing games, or use indoor lights when you could be sitting out after dark around a campfire.
-If the smell of campfire smoke isn’t for you, take along a propane fire to serve the same purpose.
+If the smell of campfire smoke isn’t for you, take along an outdoor propane fire pit to serve the same purpose.

 - Cook outside on the fire or grill to keep the heat down in your RV.
 If it’s getting cool and you want to warm up your RV, it’s a great evening to cook inside.
 Don’t ever use your stove only for the purpose of heating your trailer.
 If you’re cooking a meal, make the most of the heat you’re creating with your oven – you can leave the oven door open after you’re done with it and have turned it off to let the heat warm your trailer.